ihamzak/PiazzaAPI/README.md

 To access the resources in Piazza service , first user’s have to register themselves and a new token will be issued to newly registered users.
-If the user is already registered, the user has to use his credentials to retin access token.See the diagram below to understand how OAuth service will work to access protected resources.
+If the user is already registered, the user has to use his credentials to retain access token.See the diagram below to understand how OAuth service will work to access protected resources.

 ![Development of a Cloud Software as a Service (1)](https://user-images.githubusercontent.com/19213074/128781388-fa29d1a3-1043-4d60-abe6-52001e735023.jpg)